 The diving mask is the most recognized piece of scuba equipment there is.
-And it’s probably the essential item too as it allows you to see underwater.
+And a scuba mask probably the essential piece of scuba gear too as it allows you to see underwater.

 Our top pick is the Cressi F1 – Scuba Diving Snorkeling Frameless Mask.
 It offers everything you need at a great price.

 Scuba fins are the best way to get you moving through water.
 As we don’t naturally grow them, we need to attach them to our feet…

 Our pick for scuba fins is the Cressi PLUMA.
 A full foot lightweight set of fins for diving and snorkeling.

 We’re not fish and we don’t have gills.
 Underwater we need gear that allows us to breathe.

 Below is the list of breathing related scuba gear that you should consider to have.

 A scuba diving regulator allows a scuba diver to breathe air or Nitrox from the scuba tank.
 You can check our in-depth guide on scuba diving regulators with the following link https://www.deepbluediving.org/regulator-buying-guide/.